Yanxxx/Projects/README.md

         <img width="300" src="images/ai-forestry/drone/display.gif" alt="Project Icon" style="vertical-align: middle; margin-right: 0px;">
       </td>
       <td align="left" width = "70%">
-        This project is generated for the reason of possible embargo of DJI drones.
-As the new policy, DJI drone flying is not permitted in Texas already, and a few other states consider to stop importing DJI drones.
-Under the consideration of avoiding possible risk, we designed our  own Forestry drone for our AI forestry project.
-        This drone is desgined to carray 40 KG cargo airborne, which capable of carrrying more sensors for collecting simutaneous sensor fusion data.
-And the load consideration is for future project of pest control, desease control, and branch pruning etc.
-        The designed largest patrol distance is 30 Km, and the communication distance can be boost to global with attached 5G module.
-The visual radio distance is 10 Km.
+        **Objective**: To develop an in-house drone platform to mitigate potential DJI drone restrictions.

+In light of DJI drone restrictions in certain U.S. states, we developed a custom forestry drone tailored for high-payload applications (up to 40 kg).
+The drone is designed for long-range operations (30 km patrol range, up to global control via 5G).
+It can carry diverse sensor arrays to support pest control, disease monitoring, and branch pruning tasks.
+The 10 km visual control radius ensures reliable near-ground operation.
+This drone serves as a hardware platform for ForestAI data collection.
       </td>
     </tr>
   </tbody>